swasti324/Data-Science-S25/challenges/c11-psaap-assignment.md

 - Which model tends to be more accurate?
 How can you tell from this predicted-vs-actual plot?
   - q4 is more accurate.
-I can tell as the points follow the trend line closest.
+I can tell as the points follow the reference line (for y = x) closest.
 - Which model tends to be *more confident* in its predictions?
 Put differently, which model has *narrower prediction intervals*?
   - q4 is more confident as the error bars are smaller than the x_only model.
 - How many predictors does the `fit_simple` model need in order to make a prediction?
 What about your model `fit_q4`?
-  - fit simple only has 1 predictor input while q4 has four predictor inputs.
+  - fit simple only has 1 predictor input while q4 has all inputs.
+The variables removed were either outputs or model metadata.

 Based on these results, you might be tempted to always throw every reasonable variable into the model.
 For some cases, that might be the